 Table of Contents:

-The most common defenses that have been successful for Ehline Law Firm include:
+The most common defenses that have been successful in cases involving ELFPI include:

+This is correct.
 An individual is not criminally liable for elder abuse when acting in self-defense.
 So this includes defending another person.
-Normally this is a type of situation where an adult over the age of 65 acted physically aggressive.
-Usually, they already had violent behavior.
-Also, this behavior had to have posed a risk of danger to the person or another person.
+Normally this is a type of situation where an adult over the age of 65 acted physically aggressive and tries to attack you.

 For this type of defense to be successful the defendant must show:

-California Penal Code 368 requires the defendant to do bad things.
-So he must have wilfully acted in a manner resulting in unjustifiable physical pain.
-The defendant must show mental suffering to a victim happened not respondent’s care or custody.
-It is possible that Ehline Law Firm may be able to demonstrate the victim became harmed.
-So the defendant must not meet the criteria of intent under the law.
+California Penal Code § 368 requires the defendant to do bad things.
+So he must have willfully acted in a manner resulting in unjustifiable physical pain.